rdrachenberg/br34p-buy/README.md

 ### Import private key from ganache into your Metamask extention.
 A list is provided in your terminal after running the above ganache command.
 <br/>

-### Navigate to the cloned folder locally and Run:
+### In your terminal, navigate to the cloned folder locally and Run:

 ### `npm start`